Hupperich-Manuel/Titanic_Predictions/README.md

 gender_sub = pd.read_csv("gender_submission.csv", index_col=0)
 ```

-Then as said previously, there was a need to drop the unecessary columns and so weight onyl the one who truly would add value to our model:
+Then as said previously, there was a need to drop the unnecessary columns and so weigh only the one who truly would add value to our model:

 ```python
 #Feature Selection